10 Causal estimands

 seven_dwarfs_with_ps |>

 The problem is that they also have some incoherent properties.
 Even though they balance on the mean, they may not create balance for the target population.
 Relatedly, they also sometimes generate negative weights.
 For instance, if we add interaction terms to this model, some weights are less than 0.
 Negative weights imply extrapolation beyond the joint distribution of the covariates in the data.
 Although they are close to 0 here, they can be more extreme.
-So, even though we’ve targeted the ATE, we may not have done so very precisely.
+So, even though we’ve targeted the ATE, we may not have done so very precisely; it’s no longer clear who the target population is.

 implied_weights_int <- lmw(